 If you are planning on applying for a United States visa to immigrate, it is common to question how long it will take for the US Consulate to process this visa.

-Note: As of March 2020, United States processing times may take longer than normal due to the affects COVID-19 has had on US immigration offices.
+Note: As of March 2020, United States processing times may take longer than normal due to the effects COVID-19 has had on US immigration offices.
 Visit our page on the latest impacts Coronavirus has had on US immigration in order to stay up-to-date on this topic.
+There are several reasons including these COVID-19 restrictions that have caused US immigration application backlogging.

-What Factors Play a Role in US Processing Times?
+What Factors Play a Role in USCIS Processing Times?

 The processing time for a US visa depends mainly on which visa you are trying to get.
-There are also a handful of other components which tend to have affect on how long it will take your visa to process:
+There are also a handful of other components that tend to have an effect on how long it will take your visa to process:

 - The Field Office or Service Center (or the National Benefits Center) that is processing your case